Graphite-Docs/graphite-api/README.md

 The important thing to note from the above is that the id, while it might be a number in the JSON from the index file, will need to be passed in as a string.

-Here is an example call to fetch a single document:
+Here is an example call to fetch a single sheet:

 ```
 const object = {};